The pandemic brought us one positive change: an increased awareness of the value, convenience, and effectiveness of telehealth, or online counseling.

 Right now, you’re thinking, how could I possibly find time for counseling?
 How could I put one more thing on my schedule?
-The kids are home, I don’t have any time, when could I possible do that?
-And is it really safe to go out?
+When could I possibly do that?

-Teletherapy (online counseling) could be just the solution you need.
+Teletherapy (online counseling) could be just the solution.
 You can focus on your well-being and mental health and get the counseling you need–easily and conveniently–from the comfort of your own home, office, or other location.

 You may be seeing online therapy provided by large corporate entities, or major drugstore chains.
 With online counseling at Life Counseling Institute, you’re getting a vetted, trained, skilled local professional who will be available to you within in your community, should you chose to do sessions in person at a later date.